Tachi is a Venture Partner on the Life Sciences team, focusing on company creation around innovative therapeutics.

 In addition to his role at Frazier, Tachi serves as chair of the board of directors at the Clinton Health Access Initiative and a member of the Council of the National Academy of Medicine.
 He is also a Fellow of the Imperial College of Medicine, a Master of the American College of Physicians, a Fellow of the Royal College of Physicians, a Member of the American Academy of Arts and Sciences and a past-President of the American Gastroenterological Association and the Association of American Physicians.

 Tachi received his M.D. from New York University School of Medicine and a B.A. in History from Stanford University.
 He has authored over 150 manuscripts in peer reviewed journals and is the editor of The Textbook of Gastroenterology.
 In recognition of his contributions to medicine and science he has been elected to membership in the National Academy of Medicine (US), the Academy of Medical Sciences (UK) and the National Academy of Medicine (Mexico).
-He has received an honorary appointment as Knight Commander of the Most Excellent Order of the British Empire (KBE) and been conferred the degree of D.Sci. honoris causa, from five universities.
+He has been awarded the Order of the Rising Sun, Gold and Silver Star by the Government of Japan, received an honorary appointment as Knight Commander of the Most Excellent Order of the British Empire (KBE), and been conferred the degree of D.Sci. honoris causa from five universities.
 He has also been the recipient of numerous awards including the Distinguished Achievement Award in Gastrointestinal Physiology from the American Physiological Society, the Friedenwald Medal from the American Gastroenterological Association, and the Watanabe Prize in Translational Research from Indiana University and Eli Lilly & Co.